 Get Inspired: Our Favorite Teacher Story of the Week

 Inspired by our documentary TEACH, we got talking about how we all have a favorite teacher we often think of, but that we rarely share these important stories out loud.
-So we've kicked off a contest asking readers to send us stories about the teacher who's had the biggest, most positive influence in their lives.
-And we're donating upwards of $10,000 to the schools of those teachers with the most and best entries.
+So we’ve kicked off a contest asking readers to send us stories about the teacher who’s had the biggest, most positive influence in their lives.
+We’re donating upwards of $10,000 to the schools of those teachers with the most and best entries.

 Send us your story to help us grow the donation pile ($2 added for every story up to $50,000), honor your teacher, and possibly win money for your school.
 So tell us, who’s your teacher hero?

 This article was created as part of the social action campaign for the documentary TEACH, produced by TakePart’s parent company, Participant Media, in partnership with Bill and Melinda Gates.